danbouk/censusstories/README.md

 <!--ED: 31-396, SD: 22, sheet 2A-->
 Did it matter that Crandall spoke with a real person?
 It really might have.

 Both women were widows.
 Crandall was the elder, at 56 to Levi's 44.
 Crandall lived alone in an apartment rented for $75 a month, while Levi lived with four nearly adult children in a $40 apartment.
 Crandall likely viewed Levi as a social inferior.
 Was she embarrassed to admit that she owned a radio, when she could readily infer (correctly) that Levi did not?
 <!--On Levi, see ED:31-11-1, SD: 24, Sheet 6A; enumerated by Adele Steffens-->

-Crandall's experience of enumeration, because it left her so cranky that she "versified" it made me curious.
-What happened?
-What can we reconstruct about that day's events?

-We have two records to hand: Crandall's poem and the manuscript census sheets from 1930.
-Reading them together, we can make some inferences.

-First: Crandall's account erased the enumerator.
-There's no mention of Levi (For the record: Mollie did not own a radio.
-Madge did.
-Crandall told Levi she was native born, and her parents were too: both hailed from New York.
-Levi had been born in New York too, while her father was English.
-Both were widowed)